 To start your rural landscape experience right from the heart of Penafiel, we suggest staying overnight with the fabulous Vinha family of Solar Egas Moniz hotel.

 Some of you might be avid independent hikers, but some of you, as you told us, prefer to have things nicely scheduled and get some local assistance.
 There’s no way to tell who is right.
-If you belong to the second group, we suggest considering We Love Small Hotels (WLSH) as your choice when planning an outdoors trip in Portugal.
+If you belong to the second group, we suggest considering We Love Small Hotels (WLSH) as your choice when planning hiking in Portugal.

 WLSH is an aspiring initiative of locals who love nature, history and genuine local life, and decided to combine it with friendly, cozy and stylish hotels which will eventually become your base when indulging in the hiking tours.